A Three - year B.A. (Honours) Course under 1+1+1 Regulations (2009) of University of Calcutta

 CO1: Scope and significance of public economics.

-CO2: Different forms and functions of government,
+CO2: Different forms and functions of government, government budget and policy

 CO3: The role and importance of federal finance